-Claudia Peppel’s monograph (doctoral thesis) explores the manichino of the Metaphysical Art of Giorgio de Chirico and his contemporaries.
+Claudia Peppel’s monograph Der Manichino.
+Von der Gliederpuppe zum technisierten Kultobjekt explores the Metaphysical Art of Giorgio de Chirico and his contemporaries.
 In the early 20th century, as mechanisation, mass culture, and mass production lead in a variety of ways to a heightened awareness of and engagement with abstraction and alienation both in society at large and in the arts, the manichino (or mannequin) was one of the most unusual responses in the visual arts.
 Its position as a modern object vacillates between art, fashion, and the emerging commodity fetishism.

-She has co-organized various events at the ICI Berlin, for example, Resonant Bodies – Landscapes of Acoustic Tension (with Zeynep Bulut and Brandon LaBelle), Twice a Refugee (with Anaheed Al-Hardan), and But I Digress and Waiting (with Corinna Haas and Arnd Wedemeyer), and Counter- Archive with Gal Kirn.
+She has co-organized various events at the ICI Berlin, for example, Resonant Bodies – Landscapes of Acoustic Tension (with Zeynep Bulut and Brandon LaBelle), Twice a Refugee (with Anaheed Al-Hardan), But I Digress and Waiting (with Corinna Haas and Arnd Wedemeyer), and Counter- Archive with Gal Kirn.

 In addition, she is interested in food cultures and sustainable food practices.